 What form(s) does this medication come in?

-Each lime green, film-coated, round, enteric-coated tablet, with bevelled-edges and the imprint (debossing) "C" on one side, contains 180 mg of mycophenolic acid as mycophenolate sodium.
+Each lime green, film-coated, round, enteric-coated tablet, with bevelled-edges and the imprint (debossing) "C" on one side, contains 180 mg mycophenolic acid as mycophenolate sodium.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, lactose anhydrous, magnesium stearate, povidone (K-30), and starch; coating: hypromellose phthalate, titanium dioxide, iron oxide yellow, and indigotine.

-Each pale orange-red, film-coated, ovaloid, enteric-coated tablet with imprint (debossing) "CT" on one side contains 360 mg of mycophenolic acid as mycophenolate sodium.
+Each pale orange-red, film-coated, ovaloid, enteric-coated tablet with imprint (debossing) "CT" on one side contains 360 mg mycophenolic acid as mycophenolate sodium.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, lactose anhydrous, magnesium stearate, povidone (K-30), and starch; coating: hypromellose phthalate, titanium dioxide, iron oxide yellow, and iron oxide red.